 - In some instances, a crown falls out because the underlying tooth has broken.
 If this is the case, you may find that you are not able to fit the crown back in place yourself.
 You may experience pain or sensitivity, depending on how badly the tooth is fractured.
 Unfortunately, a broken tooth may mean you need a new crown, root canal, or possibly an extraction.

-If your crown happens to fall out, Dr. Gostigian will discuss all your options based on your unique case.
-Call our office today at 239-301-2713 or contact us via our website!
+If your dental crown happens to fall out near Bonita Springs, Dr. Gostigian will discuss all your options based on your unique case.
+Contact our 34135 dentist office today at 239-301-2713.

-Both fillings and crowns are important procedures used to strengthen and protect teeth.
-Fillings are one of the most important services we offer (aside from professional cleanings and exams).
+Both dental fillings and crowns are important procedures used to strengthen and protect teeth.
+Dental fillings are one of the most important services we offer (aside from professional cleanings and exams).
 They’re a fairly conservative treatment for removing small areas of decay and strengthening the tooth structure to make it functional again.